Did you know that in Mandarin, the word ‘er’ could mean ‘two’, ‘ear’ or ‘child’ depending on how it is pronounced and the context in which it is used?

 Learning doesn’t stop at the school gates

 Even if you are not familiar with the language, learn along with your child.
 Ask them to teach you the words or songs they have learnt in school.
-Go online and find Chinese words to print out and paste them on objects in the house with your child.
-Play Chinese songs at home or in the car.
+Go online and find Mandarin words to print out and paste them on objects in the house with your child.
+Play Mandarin songs at home or in the car.
 Who knows?
 You may soon be singing along together with your child!